tonzgao/podcast-adblocker/lib/README.md

 radioadblock backend

-`docker build . -t adblock-server`
-`docker run --rm -it --entrypoint bash adblock-server`
+`docker build . -t adblock-server && docker run --rm -it --entrypoint bash adblock-server`

 Note: This does not actually work - the models are all empty